KnK has a terrible cast of side-characters

 Kasai’s analysis reflects his personal view of Kara no Kyoukai within the framework of the adventure genre.
 While his interpretation offers thought-provoking angles, it often feels misaligned with the actual narrative.
 Even if Nasu were to endorse parts of it today (though no clear evidence suggests this), it's important to remember that Nasu has publicly stated that his “old self” has “died,” and that his writing has softened in tone and outlook.
 If he were to embrace Kasai’s framing now, it would more likely be part of a retrospective reframing; an attempt to distance himself from his earlier work rather than illuminate its original intent.
 In this light, Kasai’s commentary can be read less as a clarification and more as a quiet rewriting, one that doesn’t honor the spirit of the original.

-The commentary begins by mapping out key concepts in the setting, especially the Root and occult theory, while framing Araya Souren as a kind of knight in search of the Holy Grail, a seeker of ultimate reality rather than a conventional villain craving power or forbidden knowledge.
-So far, the interpretation seems plausible, even compelling.
+The commentary begins by outlining the setting's metaphysical structure, particularly the Root, and frames Araya Souren as a knight pursuing the Holy Grail: a seeker of ultimate reality rather than a conventional villain motivated by power, domination, or personal gain.

 However, Araya does not have secular ambitions.
 He is not driven by a desire for world domination, nor is he trying to use the occult powers from the "Whirlpool of the Root" to gain these things.
 Araya, as a practitioner, simply wishes to reach the ultimate reality.